sublimemarch/so-you-just-learned/glossary.md

 ### A

-#### [Ally](https://everydayfeminism.com/2013/11/things-allies-need-to-know/): *A member of an advantaged social group that enjoys some privilege, that is \**actively** working to end oppression and understand their own privilege, and eliminate oppressive beliefs in themselves and their communities.*
+#### [Ally](https://everydayfeminism.com/2013/11/things-allies-need-to-know/): *A member of an advantaged social group that enjoys some privilege, that is _actively_ working to end oppression and understand their own privilege, and eliminate oppressive beliefs in themselves and their communities.*

 ### B

-#### [Bias](https://en.wikipedia.org/wiki/Bias):  *Bias is the tendency to have an opinion, or view, that is often without considering evidence and other information.
+#### [Bias](https://en.wikipedia.org/wiki/Bias):  *The tendency to have an opinion, or view, that is often without considering evidence and other information.
 Bias can come in many forms and is related to prejudice and intuition*

 ### C